PatrickDinoCallaghan/CallaghanDev.ML/README.md

 **Backpropagation**

 Backpropagation is a fundamental algorithm used for training artificial neural networks.
-It leverages the chain rule from calculus to compute gradients of the loss function with respect to each weight in the network, allowing for efficient updates during training.
-Here’s a detailed breakdown of how backpropagation works, including the role of the chain rule:
+It uses the chain rule from calculus to compute gradients of the loss function with respect to each weight in the network, allowing for efficient updates during training.
+Here’s my attempt at a breakdown of how backpropagation works (including the role of the chain rule):

 **1. Forward Propagation:**

-Before diving into backpropagation, it's essential to understand forward propagation, where inputs pass through the network to generate an output.
-Here's how it works step-by-step:
+Before diving into backpropagation, let's try to understand forward propagation, where inputs pass through the network to generate an
+output:

 1.  **Input Layer**: The input data is fed into the input layer.